 If you can still contribute to a 401(k) or IRA, that likely would be the better long-term investment given those accounts also have tax benefits.
 Compared to a brokerage account where you owe taxes each year though, cash value life insurance can be more competitive, especially if you also want the insurance coverage.

 5. You Can Combine Life Insurance with Long-Term Care Coverage

 Some life insurance policies allow you to spend part or all the death benefit on long-term care.
-“With this setup, you either receive the money for long-term care or your heirs receive the death benefit,” says Paul LaPiana, head of product for MassMutual.
+“With this setup, you either receive the money for long-term care or your heirs receive the death benefit,” says Paul LaPiana, head of brand, product, and affiliated distribution for MassMutual.
 “It’s use-it-or-use-it versus the use-it-or-lose-it set up of long-term care insurance,” which won’t pay anything if you pass away without needing care.
 Caveat: If you need prolonged care, however, traditional long-term care insurance likely would pay out more.

 6. Insurance Can Make it Easier to Budget Your Other Savings

 Miser of Miser Wealth finds that retirees are often scared to spend their savings in retirement, especially if they’re married and don’t want their spouse to run out of money.
 He suggests using part of your retirement income or assets to set up a policy, with the idea that when you pass away, it replenishes your spouse’s savings.
 That way you can spend the rest of your money a little more freely.